FunCrafters/AI_WORKLOAD_CHATGPT_V2/readme.md

 pip install -r requirements.txt
 ```

+### Install required extensions
+For this project you should install recommended vs code extensions.
+VS code should showup popup and it will ask if it can install recommended extensions.
+You can find them in `.vscode/extensions.json`.

 ### Typing rules
 Use `Pylance` Language server and set typeCheckingMode set to `basic`.
 Typing settings for vs code are in `.vscode/settings.json` file.
 Install and use `Ruff` Linter.